Should I Get a Salt Water Generator for My Pool?

 Salt systems are not "set and forget" as many are led to believe.
-Simply testing the water on a weekly basis and adjusting the system's chlorine production up or down is all that is required to keep your pool and components happy and healthy.
+Simply test the water on a weekly basis and adjust the system's chlorine production up or down.
+That's all that's required to keep your pool and components happy and healthy.

 Again, almost never true.
 Keep in mind that salt pools are nothing like what we swim in when we're in the ocean.
 In fact, salt pools have 1/10 the level of salt that an ocean has.

-Yes, you can taste it just slightly if you lick your lips while in the pool, but again, no customer has ever told me this was an issue of concern.
+Yes, you can taste it just slightly if you lick your lips while in the pool, but no customer has ever told me this was an issue of concern.
 In fact, many people really enjoy it.

-A minute ago, we alluded to the impact that high chlorine could have on the pool.
+We alluded to the impact that high chlorine could have on the pool.
 But how about the effect of the actual salt?

-There are debates in the pool industry as to the effect of salt water on concrete pools, with the majority of professionals—myself included—recognizing that a salt water generator will cause a concrete pool owner to resurface their pool sooner than they otherwise would have.
+There are debates in the pool industry as to the effect of salt water on concrete pools.
+The majority of professionals—myself included—recognize that a salt water generator will cause a concrete pool owner to resurface their pool sooner than they otherwise would have.
 The real debate lies in just how much quicker salt speeds up the process.

 If you are debating the merits of salt in your swimming pool, I do suggest you stop delaying the inevitable and make the call.
 I've had pool owners who have used regular chorine for years switch to salt and absolutely rave about its benefits and ease of use.

 As always, thanks and Happy Swimming!

 If you'd like to gain insight into the different pool options available to you, be sure to check out our free eBook, "Comparing Fiberglass, Concrete, and Vinyl Liner Pools in the Modern Age."